parsiya/parsiya.net/README.md

 # parsiya.net [![Build Status](https://travis-ci.org/parsiya/parsiya.net.svg?branch=master)](https://travis-ci.org/parsiya/parsiya.net)
 This is the source for my personal website at https://parsiya.net.

 It is generated using [Hugo](https://gohugo.io/) and the [Hugo-Octopress Theme](https://github./parsiya/hugo-octopress) (made by yours truly).
-Looking at the theme, you can see it's a port of [Octopress](https://github.com/octopress/octopress).
+It's a port of [Octopress](https://github.com/octopress/octopress).

+## Workflow

+1. Create a new post with `hugo new post/2018-11-23-post-name/index.markdown` (or `index.md`) because I like page bundles.
+2. Edit the post and proofread with `hugo serve -v`.
+Pictures are added in the same directory to take advantage of page bundles.
+3. Push to Github.
+4. [Travis CI](https://travis-ci.org/parsiya/parsiya.net) takes over and publishes the blog.
+    * See Travis CI section.
+5. [s3deploy](https://github.com/bep/s3deploy) deploys the blog to AWS and invalidates the CloudFront cache for updated resources.
+    * See s3deploy section.
+6. ???
+7. Profit.
+The website is now updated.
+Add CI/CD to your resume.

 ## Hosting
-The website is hosted in an S3 bucket with CloudFront in front of it to leverage the CDN and provide TLS.
+The website is hosted in an S3 bucket.
+CloudFront provides CDN and TLS.

-When updating the contents of the bucket, be sure to invalidate the CloudFront cache.
-This can be done either in the console or tools.
-AWS charges by "invalidation URL" (free 1000/month URLs) so when in doubt just do a complete purge with `/*` (which counts as one URL).
+## Travis CI
+My [.travis.yml](.travis.yml) is very simple.

+* The theme is a submodule.
+It's updated first.
+* Install two debs.
+Hugo and s3deploy.
+I like to control the versions as both software are under heavy development.
+* `language:minimal` reduces build time by 20 seconds (compared to the default container).
+* AWS key and secret are in `AWS_ACCESS_KEY` and `AWS_SECRET_ACCESS_KEY` respectively.
+These are used by s3deploy.

+[deploy.bat](deploy.bat) does the same thing for manual deployment.

-## Deployment
+## s3deploy
-Currently I use [s3deploy](https://github.com/bep/s3deploy).
-It reads its configuration from the [.s3deploy.yml](.s3deploy.yml) file.
+I use [s3deploy](https://github.com/bep/s3deploy) to deploy the blog to AWS.
+The configuration is inside [.s3deploy.yml](.s3deploy.yml).
 [The example](https://github.com/bep/s3deploy#advanced-configuration) is suitable (with a bit of modification) for most static websites.

+Static resources (fonts, images, css, etc.) are set to never expire.
+Everything else is set to use gzip compression.
+When a resource is updated, s3deploy invalidates its CloudFront cache.

-Note: If you enable `gzip compression` for keybase proofs, your proof will break.
+Note: If you enable `gzip compression` for Keybase proofs (see [static/keybase.txt](static/keybase.txt)), the proof will break.

-Manual update is via [deploy.bat](deploy.bat) or CI integration with [.travis.yml](.travis.yml).
-Both roughly do the same thing, build the website and then push it to the bucket with s3deploy.

 Use the s3deploy's [example IAM policy](https://github.com/bep/s3deploy#cloudfront-cdn-cache-invalidation).
-AWS does not support addressing separate CloudFront distributions with ARNs (Amazon Resource Names) so the user can list and invalidate all distributions.
-I have published the CloudFront distribution ID to this repository.
-I could not find any information saying it should be secret.
+AWS does not support addressing separate CloudFront distributions with ARNs (Amazon Resource Names) so the resulting key can list and invalidate all distributions.

 Previously I used [s3cmd](https://github.com/s3tools/s3cmd).
 You can see the batch file in [runme.batold](runme.batold).